abhinav4848/Obsidian-Medicine/nitrofurantoin.md

 tags:
   - pharmacology
   - abx
+aliases:
 ---
 Used in UTI

 Avoid in patients with >=[[chronic kidney disease|CKD]] 3.
 Can give amoxicillin & ciprofloxacin but at reduced dose.
 # Side effect of toxicity
-(free radical generation): Peripheral neuropathy, Hepatotoxicity, Pulmonary fibrosis.
+- (free radical generation): Peripheral neuropathy, Hepatotoxicity, Pulmonary fibrosis.
-Discolors urine but that's harmless.
+- Discolours urine but that's harmless.
-(Trimethoprim raises Creatinine but doesn't affect kidney function)
+- (Trimethoprim raises Creatinine but doesn't affect kidney function)

-Safe in [[drugs contraindicated in pregnancy|pregnancy]] except in full term where there is risk of hemolysis in neonate.
+Safe in [[drugs contraindicated in pregnancy|pregnancy]]. except in full term (1 week before, & 1 week after delivery) where there is risk of neonatal haemolysis.

 Can cause [[hepatitis|Hepatic Cholestasis]].